IELTS Speaking Samples and Answers

 Q. Do you think homes will look different in the future?

-Answer: Yes, I do think that homes will look different in the future, and that would reflect in the changes in materials, we use, to build our homes.
-For example, bricks and concrete would probably be completely replaced by aluminium sheets, timbers, fibreglass and steels.
+Answer: Yes, I do think that homes will look different in the future, and that will be reflected in the changes in materials, we use, to build our homes.
+For example, bricks and concrete would probably be completely replaced by aluminium sheets, timbers, fibreglass and steel.
 Besides, conventional roofs may also be replaced by solar roofs in order to reduce the dependency on electricity and gas.
 More and more super skyscrapers would probably also be built in a smaller landscape to accommodate more people in a relatively smaller area.
-Finally, more and more robots, which will be connected to one device so that homeowners can set up a schedule for them to do all the necessary house works.
+Finally, more and more robots will be used so that homeowners can set up a schedule for them to do all the necessary work in the house.

 Q. Do you agree that the kinds of homes people prefer change as they get older?